EGO-Tech/starbase-ships/tourer/USAGE.md

 ### Refueling Propellant

 The resource bridge at the front of the ship can be used for refuelling propellant.
 To refuel from another ship, turn off `Flow Out` on the pilot console and leave `Flow In` turned on.
 Then connect a resource bridge to the other ship.
 To refuel another ship, do the opposite, `Flow Out` turned on and `Flow In` turned off.

-## Other Stuff

-### Timer

-On the pilot center console there is a `Timer` panel which acts as a timer.
-It will run when the ship is active and show total time in years, weeks, days, hours, minutes and seconds.
-To reset the timer, use your universal tool (`U` key) and clear the value of the `Timer` field.

-### Odometer

-On the pilot right console there is a `Odometer` panel which will keep track of the ship's estimated flight distance based on speed.
-To reset the trip odometer, use your universal tool (`U` key) and clear the value of the `Odometer` field.